SecurityLogMiner/log-collection-documentation/docs/source/devDocs/PRD.md

 ## Technical Architecture and Choices

 The service running on the client machine will be written in Rust.
-The interface for client machines will be written using Tauri, another Rust-based project.

 The reason for Rust being its ability to write and compile to multiple operating systems and handle threading and async operations.
 Along with its platform versatility, Rust's *cargo* command line tool has options for testing and documentation generation.

-Tauri makes GUI creation simple.
-Given its cross-platform compatibility, due to it being written in Rust, just makes sense.

-The service running on the server will be a mix of languages, such as Terraform, shell, Python, and Rust if needed.
-A relational database will be used, with options left open to the user for integration with ElasticSearch if they choose.
+The service running on the client machine will be written in Rust.
+Rust is chosen because it can write and compile to multiple operating systems and handle threading and async operations.
+Along with its platform versatility, Rust's cargo command-line tool has options for testing and documentation generation.
+The service running on the server will be a mix of languages, such as Terraform, shell, and Rust.
+AWS DynamoDB is a NoSQL database to store logs on a centralized server.

-The website provides the user signup, software distribution, and documentation will use Svelte.

 <a href="#table-of-contents" style="font-size: smaller;">back to top</a>